Welcome to the Governors' section!

 Parent Governors (elected by Parents) –

-Mark Long (Member of Resources for Learning Committee) - elected 26th January 2017 for a 4 year term.
+Mark Long (Chair of Governors, Designated Safeguarding Governor, Anti-bullying Governor, Member of Resource Management Committee, Member of Standards Committee, Member of Performance Management Committee) - elected 26th January 2017 for a 4 year term.

-Allison Polat (Member of Teaching & Learning Committee) - appointed 27th April 2017 for a 4 year term.
+Bernard Rose (Chair of Resource Management Committee) - elected April 2019 for a 4 year term.

 Staff Governor (elected by Staff) –